nikHowlett/Attend-O/README.md

 # Attend-O

-This repository contains all of the source code (with the exception of the database connection configuration) for the back-end and web front-end of the Attend-O automated attendance solution.
+This repository contains all of the source code (with the exception of necessary dependency installs) for the iPhone application portion of the Attend-O automated attendance solution.

 ##Release Notes
-Current Release: 0.3
+Current Release: 0.4

 ###Software Features
 * Front-facing REST API